chrisk44/Hijacker/README.md

 Hijacker is a Graphical User Interface for the wireless auditing tools airodump-ng, aireplay-ng and mdk3.
 It offers a simple and easy UI to use these tools without typing commands in a console and copy&pasting MAC addresses.

 This application requires an android device with a wireless adapter that supports **Monitor Mode**.
 A few android devices do, but none of them natively.
 This means that you will need a custom firmware.
 Nexus 5 and any other device that uses the BCM4339 (and BCM4358 (although injection is not yet supported so no aireplay or mdk)) chipset will work with [Nexmon](https://github.com/seemoo-lab/nexmon).
 Also, devices that use BCM4330 can use [bcmon](http://bcmon.blogspot.gr/).
+An alternative would be to use an external adapter that supports monitor mode in Android with an OTG cable.

 The required tools are included in the app.
 To install them go to Settings and click "Install Tools".
 This will install everything in the directory you select.
 If you have already installed them, you don't have to do anything.
 You can also have them at any directory you want and set the directories in Settings, though this might cause the wireless tools not being found by the aircrack-ng suite.
 The Nexmon driver and management utility is also included.